brson/rust-contract-comparison/blog/parity-ink.md

 I'm curious if there are other aspects of the ink library that make it a DSL, but so far this is pretty lightweight as a DSL, just plain Rust with some runtime glue.
-Which is a good think to my mind.
+Which is a good thing to my mind.
 Not a fan of clever macros myself.

 I see that the unit tests aren't doing any special mock setup